The Basics

 Request Limit

-Wood Mackenzie has rate limiting in place to prevent abuse and system overload.
-If you receive a response code of 429, that means you have exceeded the rate limit and you should send your requests at a slower rate.
+Wood Mackenzie has a bandwidth rate limiting system in place to prevent abuse and system overload.
+If you receive a response code of 503, that means you have exceeded the rate limit and you should send your requests at a slower rate.
 Our rate limits currently are subject to the following restrictions:

 • 30 requests per minute